EmmaKLofthouse/Goodreads_scraper/README.md

 j = bookID of the last book

-If a value for <n_per_file> is provided the code will output this many books per JSON file.
+If a value for &lt;n_per_file&gt; is provided the code will output this many books per JSON file.
 This is used to ensure that, in the event of the scraper being interrupted, not all of the data is lost.
 The resulting files can then be combined into a single file by running